 I have always loved Robin Robertson’s books.
 Her recipes are easy, accessible and tasty.
 This second book in her Quick-Fix series is one of my favorites.
 Be sure to scroll to the bottom of this post to enter in the giveaway to win your own copy of More Quick-Fix Vegan.
-(It’s up now – sorry about leaving it out before!!)

 The Sweet Potato BBQ is absolutely brilliant.
 I can’t wait to have it again.
 We had it plain and in buns with some cole slaw and it was great both ways.
 I shredded a combination of white and orange sweet potatoes.